Is Your Script Really the Problem, or Is Your Timing Off?

 The script was never the bottleneck.
 The clock was.

-The Follow-Up Script Is Different From the First-Call Script
+How Is the Follow-Up Script Different from the First-Call Script?

 Most guides on motivated seller scripts give you one script and call it done.
 That ignores the reality that most leads don't convert on the first call.
 They convert on touch 4, 5, or 6.